jackychip/ChessReact/README.md

 	- Implementation of a encrypted database to store rooms (rather than using a HashMap)
 - Installation
 	- After basic website features are implemented, the program will be (hopefully) hosted to a domain (that supports server-to-client communication)

+This README.md file will change according to the progress of above features.